AdityaMotale/my_projects/README.md

 Building things gives me the satisfaction to solve problems, which is also the purpose I was searching for.

 With the help of this burning desire to build things, I've built many things in my journey, fortunately or unfortunately.
-None of them became successful; some things I've just built for fun.
+None of them became successful; some things I've also just built for fun.
 But most importantly, I got to learn from each of my failures, and I am glad that I made those mistakes.
 With the help of these mistakes, I was able to build myself up to be a person I am today.
-Passionate, I will work till 4:30 AM if I enjoy the work, and I will procrastinate for a lifetime if I do not. what I am doing.
+Passionate, I will work till 4:30 AM if I enjoy the work, and I will procrastinate for a lifetime if I do not.

 Fallowing is the curated list of projects I've build and failures I've faced throughout my journey,